trandanhhoang/trandanhhoang.github.io/docs/blog/draft/25-01-07-microservice-pattern-chapter-1,2.draft.md

-# Microservice Pattern with example in Java
+# Microservice Pattern with example in Java part 1

+_To see the future, you must know the past_

 This page talks about lessons learned from the book <span className="layered-style">"Microservice Patterns with example in Java"</span> by Chris Richardson, so sentences are my own thoughts, not from the book.
 <!--   style="color: #FF6F61;" -->